3xw/cakephp-clockify/README.md

-# cakephp-clickup plugin for CakePHP
+# cakephp-clockify plugin for CakePHP
-This plugin allows you handle dealwith clickup as driver/webservice/endpoint
+This plugin allows you handle dealwith clickify as driver/webservice/endpoint

 ## Installation